 The case studies in the second volume address two pertinent issues: (1) how are initiatives to increase land tenure security and land use planning affecting rural communities, and (2) how are conservation efforts impacting land and human rights in villages adjacent to protected areas?The topics studied are the immediate impacts of the Land Tenure Support Programme (Kilombero – Morogoro), Village Land Use Planning as a tool for land (resource) governance (Kilolo – Iringa), and the impact of conservation actions in protected areas in Kigoma and Arusha on human rights of nearby communities.

-In 2020, five new partner organisations prepared a third volume of case studies, focused on the human rights impact of large-scale infrastructure projects.
+In 2020, five new partner organisations prepared a third volume of case studies on the human rights impact of large-scale infrastructure projects.

-- Foundation for Environmental Management and Campaign against Poverty (FEMAPO – Arusha): “Human rights and citizen participation in the Tanzania Strategic Cities Project: case studies from Arusha and Dodoma“
+– Foundation for Environmental Management and Campaign against Poverty (FEMAPO – Arusha): “Human rights and citizen participation in the Tanzania Strategic Cities Project: case studies from Arusha and Dodoma“

 To stay up to date on Business and Human Rights in Tanzania, subscribe HERE